ArthurMaverick/ez/README.md

     ez iac --provider cfn --create vpc
 ```

-## cloud command
+## Cloud command
   The ez integration with the aws cloud is still in development mode but the goal is to bring the most used scripts in the pipelines. centralize These tools can make day-to-day development more flexible.